jamiebrynes7/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 If SpatialOS believes you are still connected and your server-worker thinks you are disconnected, you won’t receive a `DisconnectOp`.

 In most game designs, your client will have authority over exactly one entity: the player entity.
 If your server-worker disconnects you and you use our player lifecycle module, the server-worker will destroy your player entity.

-This will leave your client with no entities to be authoritative over and it is still connected.
-If your client is not authoritative over any entity, it will not be able to have any entities in its view and the world will appear to be empty.
+This will leave your client still connected to SpatialOS, but without any entities to be authoritative over.
+If your client is not authoritative over any entity, it will not be able to have any entities in its view and the client's world will appear to be empty.

-You will have to implement logic to listen to a possible loss of the player entity and handle it by either
+You will have to implement logic to listen to a possible loss of the player entity and handle it by either:

-1. Request a new player entity
+1. Requesting a new player entity.
-2. Disconnect & reconnect
+2. Disconnect & reconnect the client.